Socialsuite

 Overview

 Socialsuite is a global leader in ESG and impact measurement software, serving 150+ organizations worldwide — from nonprofits like YMCA and Habitat for Humanity to publicly traded companies on NASDAQ and NYSE.
-Following a comprehensive rebrand, I led the complete redesign of their web presence, translating new brand guidelines into a digital experience that serves two distinct audiences while driving measurable conversion improvements.

 The Challenge